Quick Answer

 Each dependant must pass a security screening and present proof of relationship to the main applicant, supported by notarised documentation.

-Health and Insurance Obligations
+What Are the Health and Insurance Requirements?

 Every applicant and dependant is required to hold valid health insurance that remains active throughout the application process and beyond.
 Minor health conditions are not automatically disqualifying, but medical clearance is mandatory.